 When planning your days on campus during Orientation Week, please look at the Ryerson campus map to see where all events are located: View Ryerson Map Here

 If you are driving to campus, Ryerson parking can be found at Dundas and Victoria Street.
 There is a cost associated with parking your car in this facility.

-Breakfast is provided by the Ryerson Students’ Union free of charge for a majority of the week for all students participating in Ryerson’s Central Orientation Week.
-Lunch and dinner are not provided, so we encourage you to bring lunch/dinner or between $20-30 per day if you intend to stay on campus during dinner time.
-Some lunches will be provided, those will be distributed on Monday and Thursday.
+Breakfast is provided by the Ryerson Students’ Union free of charge for majority of the week for all students participating in Ryerson’s Central Orientation.
+Lunch and dinner are not provided, so we encourage you to bring lunch or dinner or $20-$30/day if you decide to purchase meals on or around campus.

 All events during Central Orientation Week 2017 are open to Ryerson students of all ages.
 There are no age-restrictions.